figgleforth/programming-language/readme.md

 ```
 [1, 2, 3, 4].where
-  it # refers to the current item
+  it # refers to the current element
-  at # refers to the index of the current item
+  at # refers to the index of the current element
 }

 [1, 2, 3, 4].map
+  it
+  at
+}

+[].each
-  it *= 2
+  it
+  at
 }

 [].tap